SAHUnity/GameConfigurationAPI/README.md

 - Use HTTPS in production environments
 - Validate and sanitize all inputs
 - CORS policy configured with specific allowed origins (set in ALLOWED_ORIGINS environment variable)
+- Configurable logging to prevent storage overflow (see logging section below)

+### Logging Configuration

+The system supports configurable logging to help prevent storage overflow when running multiple APIs on the same hosting account:

+- `ENABLE_API_LOGGING`: Set to 'true' to log API requests, 'false' to disable (default: true)
+- `ENABLE_SECURITY_LOGGING`: Set to 'true' to log security events (rate limits, failed logins, etc.), 'false' to disable (default: true)

+When running multiple APIs that share storage space, you can disable logging for lower-priority APIs by setting these variables to 'false'.
+This helps conserve storage space while keeping critical APIs functional.

 ### Configuring Allowed Origins (CORS)